ThyBretin/PracticleGraph/doc/Project_Summary_Dev.md

 ## System Overview

 Particle-Graph is a codebase analysis tool that automatically generates metadata for React Native/Expo components.
-It extracts props, hooks, API calls, key logic patterns, and dependencies, then embeds this information as structured `SubParticle` objects directly in source files.
+It extracts props, hooks, API calls, key logic patterns, and dependencies, then embeds this information as structured `Particle` objects directly in source files.
 The system aggregates these objects to create comprehensive dependency graphs and tech stacks.

 ## Architecture